Recent publications & awards

 31434569_10103969211760191_6386573372234399744_n.jpg

-PWB Season 2 Episode 2 explores the work of HAART Kenya and photographer Matilde Simas.
+PWB Season 2 Episode 2 “Survivor” explores the work of HAART Kenya through the lens of photographer Matilde Simas.
 This episode won two awards at the Human Trafficking Awareness Film Festival in Orlando, Florida in January, 2018.
+It was an official selection in the 2018 DC Web Fest and also won best documentary at the 2018 Los Angeles International Film Festival.
+“Survivor” also won Best Short Documentary and Outstanding Excellence in Social Issues at the 2018 Docs Without Borders Film Festival.

 PWB films Love the Oceans and Beyond the Gun have been selected to be screened at the Wildlife Conservation Film Festival in NYC, October 17-27th 2019.